imfrancisd/probability/IMFaic.Probability/eng/README.md

 # Run

-Run the episodes with runEpisode.ps1 for powershell.exe.
+Run the episodes with runEpisode.ps1 in pwsh or powershell.
 The script runEpisode.ps1 is used for the automated build, but you can use it as well.

 You can see the automated build output in the following link: